The Associate Degree of Arts requires two years of full-time study (or the equivalent part-time).

 - COMS1001 Academic and Professional Communication (4.5 units)*

-- 31.5 units of Year 1 and Year 2 topics taken from any major or minor.
+- 31.5 units of Year 1 and Year 2 topics taken from any sequence.

 Students who commenced study in the BA prior to 2016 may count the following as part of the two sequences: